rtmigo/dmk_py/README.md

 - Entries are encrypted
 - Number of entries cannot be determined
-- File format in unidentifiable
+- File format is unidentifiable

 ## Entries obfuscation